Blog

 A2L Refrigerants and Arzel Zoning

-There’s been a big change in HVAC this year with the introduction of A2L refrigerants like R-32 or R-454B.
+There’s been a big change in HVAC with the introduction of A2L refrigerants like R-32 or R-454B.
 When you’re working with A2L refrigerants and Arzel Zoning systems, it’s important to understand the refrigerant detection system (RDS) and A2L mitigation controls that are built into the equipment.
 Here’s what you need to know.

 A2L Refrigerant Detection Systems